Measured by the miles, the 2020 NBA Finals taking place between the Miami Heat and the Los Angeles Lakers is a long way from the Sanford Pentagon.

 The Heat’s emphasis on developing players via its minor league team remains distinctive within the NBA.
 This relationship has been recognized nationally by several media outlets covering the league.

-Also consider that Sanford Health’s partnership with the Skyforce includes providing a full medical staff while also providing Sanford POWER facilities and access to the certified POWER staff.
+Also consider that Sanford Health’s partnership with the Skyforce includes providing a full medical staff while also providing Sanford Sports facilities and access to the certified performance staff.

 In 2013, the Heat entered into a single affiliation partnership with the Skyforce.
 In 2017, the Heat bought controlling interest in the team from the Heineman family.